The certificate toolbox

 Chain Builder & Validator

 Paste a bundle of PEM blocks.
-Reorder them into a valid leaf → root chain and spot what's missing.
+Reorder them into a valid leaf → root chain, spot what's missing and export a clean fullchain.pem.

 Key ↔ Cert Matcher